Internationally recognised degree

-During the course you’ll cover core mechanical disciplines including machine design, thermo-fluids, structural design and industrial control while developing skills in project management, communication, and financial management.
-You will also gain a solid understanding of product and process modelling, and how to design for sustainability.
+During the course you’ll cover core mechanical disciplines including machine design, thermo-fluids, structural design and industrial control, all while developing business skills that make you more employable, like project management, communication and financial management.
+Importantly, throughout your degree you’ll put these skills into practice with frequent industry-linked experiences including:

 Units in the course may include assessment hurdle requirements.Read More